 No one understands bone-on-bone pain or the landscape of the unknown until they face the challenges of a reduced quality of life and the fear of surgery.
-And, until you have a source of information, support and the knowledge that experience brings…it can be a scary process… Especially to go through or face alone.
+And, until you have sources of information, support and the knowledge that experience brings…it can be a scary process… Especially to go through or face alone.

-For example, I would never have known, if I didn’t receive some good tips from a fellow hipster, to ask for anti-nausea pills in the hospital (from the pain medication).
+For example, I would never have known, if I didn’t receive some good tips from a fellow hipster, to ask for anti-nausea pills in the hospital (caused by the pain medication).
 I wouldn’t have known what special devices to get (my grabber was incredible), or to hook myself up with a buddy to go on walks with or bring me food or take care of my pet in the early days after my hip replacements.

 - We get to give and get advice and encouragement during a scary transition.
 I must add that things have become a bit different from when I got my first hip replacement (at 50).
 Now they have what I call “drive by replacements”…all in the same day.
 Every year, every month, every day – they have new developments in replacement surgery.
 And now with 3-D printing, joint replacements will become totally customized to your own body.